 The cabbage is gently cooked so you can release the leaves without tearing them.

-I'm using the base to one of my favorite Persian stews because the flavors of tomato combined with sweet pomegranate molasses add delicious complex flavors to the holishkes.
+I’m using the base of one of my favorite Persian stews because the flavors of the tomato combined with sweet pomegranate molasses add delicious complex flavors to the holishkes.

-The tender lamb filling is just incredible with this stew base, adding a great flavor pairing with the pomegranate molasses.
+The tender lamb filling is incredible with this stew base, adding great flavor paired with the pomegranate molasses.

 Ingredients & Substitutions